 With a population of only about 58,000 people living on 46,000 square miles, the Peace River Regional District in northeast British Columbia is the biggest of the province’s 27 regional districts.
 The district is an important source of petroleum and natural gas.

-TransCanada, which delivers 20% of the natural gas consumed in North America, plans to construct the North Montney Mainline as a 300-kilometer (186 miles) pipeline of 42 to 48 inches in diameter.
+TransCanada, which delivers 20% of the natural gas consumed in North America, plans to construct the North Montney Mainline as a 300-kilometer (186-mile) pipeline of 42 to 48 inches (1.1 to 1.2 meters) in diameter.
 Starting in the north, the Kahta section of the North Montney Mainline would join the Aitken Creek section, then connect with the existing Groundbirch Mainline.

 The importance of safety and environmental protection on the project was underlined by the presence of Aboriginal communities and numerous provincial parks and wildlife reserves.